anush-data-portfolio/.github/profile/README.md

 # AnushKrishna VenkataKrishnan's Portfolio 🚀

-I'm AnushKrishna VenkataKrishnan, a passionate engineer with a deep focus on Data Engineering, but I also dabble in Software Engineering and Data Science.
-Here, I showcase my major Software Engineering, Data Engineering, and Data Science projects.
+I'm AnushKrishna VenkataKrishnan, an enthusiastic engineer specializing in Data Engineering while also engaging in Software Engineering and Data Science.
+This portfolio highlights my significant projects across these three domains.

+Currently, I am delving into the application of AI in Software Engineering, with a particular focus on Software Maintenance.
+My goal is to explore innovative methods for automating refactoring processes.

 ## Explore my work below, each repository is a solution I built using my skills to make my life as a grad student easier.